 Lawn Care Program

-(Late Spring – Late Summer) Grubs are insects that attack the root system of the grass.
-Treatments are needed to rid the lawn of such insects.
+Grubs are insects that attack the root system of the grass.
+Treatments are recommended every summer to rid the lawn of such insects.
 Applying this every year will guarantee your lawn will not be destroyed by grubs.

 (Every Fall with seed) Aeration allows oxygen, water and nutrients to the root system of your lawn.
 Also relieves compacted soil.
 Seeding should be performed with the aeration for a thicker, healthier lawn.
 Yearly aeration/seeding can eliminate spring thatching.

-(Fall only) Seeding should be performed every fall along with aeration to strengthen, as well as to thicken your lawn.
+(Every Fall with core aeration) Seeding should be performed every fall along with aeration to strengthen, as well as to thicken your lawn.